Methodology

 The exam papers are externally marked by the awarding bodies to ensure that marking is consistent between schools.

 After marking, results are returned to schools.
 If schools have concerns over the marking of an exam paper, they may request for it to be re-marked.
-Outcomes of appeals are not reflected in the provisional data but are included in the revised data when received in adequate time by the department’s contractors to process and check the data.
+Outcomes of appeals are not reflected in the provisional data but are included in the revised data when received in adequate time by the Department to process and check the data.

 Further information on the general regulations for schools and how exams are conducted and marked can be found on the JCQ website: Joint Council for Qualifications (JCQ) website. (opens in a new tab)